Media Contact: press@craignewmarkphilanthropies.org

 About Craig Newmark Philanthropies

 Craig Newmark is a Web pioneer best known for creating craigslist, which he stepped away from running day-to-day two decades ago.
 Craig’s full-time philanthropic work focuses on supporting organizations protecting America’s security and democracy.
-He has given more than $300 million in support of veterans and military families, trustworthy journalism and civic engagement campaigns, cyber security education programs, hunger relief, and pigeon rescue.
+He has given more than $500 million in support of veterans and military families, nonpartisan journalism, cyber security education programs, hunger relief, and pigeon rescue.
 Craig was influenced by his Sunday School teachers who escaped the Holocaust, set his moral compass, and taught him to treat people like you want to be treated – and how to know when enough is enough.
 He's not as funny as he thinks he is.

 Press Kit